 “Defining a measurement framework for a campaign is hard.
 People use AVE and EMV because they’re easy.
 But they’re also wrong,” Waddington states.

 “It is an idiotic response that brings ridicule to the public relations and marketing professions,” states Philip Sheldrake in his book The Business of Influence.

 Vanity Metric Voodoo

-“Earned media value (EMV) is one of those abstract marketing concepts that employs its own special form of vanity-metric voodoo,” says Jeff Ernst, CEO and president of Smync, in CMO.
+“Earned media value (EMV) is one of those abstract marketing concepts that employs its own special form of vanity-metric voodoo,” says Jeff Ernst, CEO and president of Smync, in CMO an online publication by Adobe.
 EMVs are based on impressions, or how many people were exposed to the content and theoretically viewed the message.
 Impressions are usually extremely inflated.
 People view 200 newspapers worth of impressions a day and ignore the vast majority.

-Moreover, many of those “impressions” were search engines and other robots searching the sites, not people.
+Moreover, the impressions data are based on the number of visitors to the entire website, not the individual article.
+A very high percentage of those “impressions” are search engines and other robots searching the sites, not people.

 “Impressions don’t matter.
 If you care about them still, stop.
 If you’re using them to justify your job, within the next two years you’ll need a new one,” Ernst says.

 PR and marketing experts recommend creating metrics that measure the campaign’s goals, which in turn are based on the organization’s ultimate objectives.
 Consider alternatives to EMVs and AVEs and seek metrics that link to business objectives such as lead generation and sales and revenue.
 AMEC’s Integrated Evaluation Framework is a good starting point.
 “There can be no excuses.
 The framework is available to download for free,” Waddington notes.